 What Is a Sanctuary City?

-A state, county or city where law enforcement will not inquire about the immigration status of a criminal suspect and/or has a set of guidelines under which they will not notify federal immigration officials before a suspect’s release.
-Usually those guidelines are based on the person’s previous offenses (if any).
+It is a state, county, or also city where law enforcement will not inquire about the immigration status of a criminal suspect.
+Additionally, they have a set of guidelines under which they will not notify federal immigration officials before a suspect’s release.
+Usually, those guidelines are based on the person’s previous offenses (if any).

 Illegal Immigration and Crime

-Number of illegal immigrants in U.S. by year (3)
+Number of illegal immigrants in US by year

 Illegal Immigration and National Security